María Yzuel

 María Josefa Yzuel Giménez (born 1940) is a professor of physics at the Autonomous University of Barcelona.
 She has worked in medical optics, diffraction image theory, image quality evaluation and liquid crystals.
 She served as president of SPIE in 2009.

 Early life and education

 Yzuel was born in Jaca.
 She studied physical sciences at the University of Zaragoza, from which she graduated in 1962.
-She remained there for her doctoral studies, and competed her PhD in 1966.
+She remained there for her doctoral studies, and completed her PhD in 1966.
 In 1987 Yzuel was awarded a grant from the British Council to travel to the University of Reading.
 She was the only woman to earn this award and worked under the supervision of Harold Hopkins.

 Research and career

 In 1971, Yzuel was appointed to the University of Zaragoza, where she was the first woman in Spain to become a professor in physics.
 In 1983, Yzuel joined the Autonomous University of Barcelona.
 Yzuel was the first woman to serve as president of the Spanish Optical Society in 1993.
 She was secretary general of the European Optical Society in 1996.

 Yzuel worked on various optical systems as well as optical processing of information.
 She has demonstrated and developed spatial light modulators for diffractive elements.
 She retired in 2011, and remains at the Autonomous University of Barcelona as an emeritus professor.
 She serves on the International Scientific Council of the South Ural State University.

 Yzuel is committed to diversity in physics and supports many initiatives that champion women scientists.
 She has been involved with the SPIE Women in Optics program as well as the Association of Women Researchers and Technologists.
 She founded the women in physics section of the Royal Spanish Society of Physics.